Point Lookout: a free weekly publication of Chaco Canyon Consulting

 What can you do about such people?
 How can you tell them that their behavior is unacceptable, without destroying the relationship?

 Some call these people talkaholics, a word that's derived (by extension) from the term alcoholic.
 But the name is misleading, because alcoholism is a substance addiction, and "talkaholism" is probably a behavioral addiction, like gambling.
-[Note 1] Because substance ingestion isn't involved in talkaholism, I prefer the term compulsive talking or talking addiction.
+I say "probably" because, as of this writing, the only behavioral addiction officially recognized by the psychology and psychiatry communities is gambling.
+Because substance ingestion isn't involved in talkaholism, I prefer the term compulsive talking or talking addiction.

 We do have choices when dealing with compulsive talkers, but because the choices are somewhat unsatisfactory, the most severe challenge we face when dealing with compulsive talkers at work is accepting our own limitations.
 And the path to that acceptance begins with understanding the fundamentals of behavioral addiction.